Electric Vehicle Statistics For 2023 (Data, Sales, Facts & Trends)

 2006104.88 Billion

-The global revenue of the BMW Group was around 111.2 billion euros in 2021.
+The global revenue of the BMW Group was around 142,610 Million euros in 2022.
 With quarterly sales exceeding 93,033 units, BMW is presently the third-best-selling European automaker in the United States.

 Electrification in the BMW group